DoSomething/gateway/README.md

 ]
 ```

-Finally, publish the included migrations (and customize as needed) to add the required client or user database columns.
+Publish the included migrations (and customize as needed) to add the required client & user database columns.

 ```
 php artisan vendor:publish